Sep 27, 2024

 What nature positive action is required from Panasonic Group?

-Ogawa asked Dr. Adachi about the direction the Group should take in its nature positive efforts, and shared his own thoughts on the realization of nature positive from a corporate perspective.
+Ogawa asked Dr. Adachi about the direction the Group should take in its nature positive efforts, and shared his own thoughts on the realization of nature positive economy from a corporate perspective.

 Photo: CTO Tatsuo Ogawa(left) and Dr. Naoki Adachi